Tree preservation order data

 documentation-url

-The URL of the webpage citing the document.
+The URL of the webpage on your website that introduces the document.

-Each document should be linked to on a documentation webpage that includes a short description of the data.
-The website URL should be unique for each tree preservation order, either by creating a separate page or a separate anchor (fragment identifier) for each one.
+Each document should be linked to from a documentation webpage that includes a short description of the data and the document you’re linking to.
+Each tree preservation order should have a unique URL.
+This means you can create a separate page for each one, or you could list several on one page.
+If you do that, there must be a separate anchor link (fragment identifier) for each one.

 notes